Training a Task-Specific Image Reconstruction Loss: JPEG artefact removal results

 \section{JPEG artefact removal results}

-In this section, we provide qualitative results showing comparison between three sample reconstructed images from the BSD test set using our (MDF) loss with various other loss functions for the task of JPEG artefact removal application.
+In this section, we provide qualitative results showing comparison between three sample reconstructed images from the BSD Test Set using our (MDF) loss with various other loss functions for the task of JPEG artefact removal application.
 The test images are compressed with a quality factor of 10 and a more challenging factor of 7.
 Fig.~\ref{fig:jpeg_7} shows the results for the compression quality factor 7.
 The performance of the various loss functions seems to be comparable for the quality factor of 10, however, our model substantially provides artefact removal, especially in the uniform areas of the image for a much challenging codec quality of 7.
-The same was also observed in the subjective experiment conducted (see Sec.~\ref{subsec:user-study} of the main paper).
-Additional qualitative results are provided on the \href{https://www.cl.cam.ac.uk/research/rainbow/projects/mdf/}{Project website}.
+The same was also observed in the subjective experiment conducted (see Sec.~4.3 of the main paper).